kelset/kelset.github.io/content/about-me.md

 My passion extends beyond the realm of coding into various projects and advocacy initiatives that resonate with my core values:

 - 💬 [My Content Universe](/tags): Explore a curated collection of my engagements across the digital landscape, from insightful talks and blog posts to thought-provoking podcast interviews.
-- 🧠 [Untitled Mental Health Project](https://www.youtube.com/playlist?list=PLiD6R_aXkpLiMfS2YrhSgtSj09JJCaP2y): Join me as I converse with tech personalities about mental health, sharing stories and insights on my YouTube series.
+- 🧠 [debug:mind](https://www.youtube.com/channel/UCbw5AHyRBNUFzTHCVuO5q9w?sub_confirmation=1): Join me as I converse with tech personalities about mental health, sharing stories and insights on my YouTube series.
 - 📚 [Managing Mental Health](https://www.notion.so/lifeiswhat/Managing-Mental-Health-adb0fb63a8144951b304bfb3bb7ed482): Dive into a carefully curated Notion board compiling valuable resources and insights at the intersection of mental health and technology.
 - 🌍 [React Native Community Map](https://www.notion.so/lifeiswhat/The-React-Native-Community-Map-07f3221c294d4c8ab65a13cf1dee6901): Discover the global spread and connective tissue of the React Native community through an interactive Notion map.